Arizona Best Places to Retire - A Guide

 Best Retirement Communities

-Active adults will find retirement information on living in the huge planned community of Green Valley as well as the exciting Metro area of Phoenix, one of the nation's largest and most dynamic cities.
+Many active adults enjoy living in the huge planned community of Green Valley as well as the exciting Metro area of Phoenix, one of the nation's largest and most dynamic cities.
 Tucson is further south and offers the University of Arizona as well as beautiful mountains and many interesting communities.

 Check out other great retirement communities like scenic Sedona , Flagstaff, Prescott, or old the artists community of Tubac.
 Profiles of new active adult communities are regularly added to our database.